Make Rebecca Great Again: Plot

 AFC Richmond is preparing to leave for Liverpool for a match against Everton F.C., a team they have not been able to defeat in 60 years.
 Meanwhile, Rebecca (Hannah Waddingham) is distracted by the anniversary of her marriage, so she decides to take Keeley (Juno Temple) with her on a private jet to Liverpool.

 As the team stays at the hotel, Rebecca and Keeley spend time together.
 They are joined by Rebecca's old friend, Flo "Sassy" Collins (Ellie Taylor), and all three go drinking.
-Sassy meets Ted (Jason Sudeikis) at the reception and takes a liking to him.
-Ted is distracted as he has been asked to sign the divorce papers.
-When Nate (Nick Mohammed) arrives at his apartment to show strategies, he snaps at Nate.
-The next morning, he apologizes to Nate, agreeing to go with his strategy.
+Sassy meets Ted (Jason Sudeikis) at the reception desk and takes a liking to him.
+Ted is anxious and distracted because he has been sent divorce papers to sign.
+When he finds Nate (Nick Mohammed) slipping suggestions for the team under his hotel room door, he snaps at Nate.
+The next morning, he apologizes to Nate, agreeing to go with his suggestions.
 However, he asks Nate to deliver a motivating speech to the club before the game.
-Nate's speech includes insulting the players, which the team actually finds funny and motivates them to step up their performance.
+Nate's speech includes insulting the players, which the team actually finds funny, and motivates them to step up their performance.
 Richmond wins the game 1-0 thanks to a goal by Roy (Brett Goldstein), his first goal in a long time.

 To celebrate, the team goes out to a karaoke bar.
 Rebecca sings "Let It Go", impressing the crowd.
 During her performance, Ted suffers a panic attack and stumbles out of the bar.
-Rebecca finds him and consoles him, offering to take him back to the hotel but Ted reassures her he can go alone.
+Rebecca finds and consoles him, offering to take him back to the hotel, but Ted reassures her he can go alone.
 As the celebration ends, Roy accompanies Keeley to her hotel room, where he kisses her and then leaves.
 At his room, Ted finally signs the papers.
-He then opens the door to find Sassy, who enters to his room.
+He then opens the door to find Sassy, who enters his room.